Pre-opening restaurant leads FAQ's

 Phone verification is not always definitive.
 Staff on site may not know, may not be authorized to share details, or may not want to confirm that a new operator is taking over.

 When clarity is limited, we add notes stating what could be confirmed and what remains uncertain.
-In a small number of cases, what looks like a new opening or new operator later proves to be a license transfer, an internal family change, or another administrative update.
+In a small number of cases, what looks like a new opening or new operator later proves to be a only a license transfer between family members, or simply an administrative update.

 Back to top